PR0CK0/GenerativeAI_and_LinkedData/README.md

 ```"Given both the competitive landscape and the safety implications of large-scale models like GPT-4, this report contains no further details about the architecture (including model size), hardware, training compute, dataset construction, training method, or similar."```

 So, this section pertains to any "alternatives" to GPT, including ways of getting around its limitations.
+This is for the reason that a lot of military data is classified and cannot even be discussed on online platforms like ChatGPT.

 ## A List of Large Models
+There are tons of large transformer models, e.g., BERT.
+All of them are potential alternatives to GPT, but (disclaimer!) they are all inferior in almost every circumstance.
+OpenAI has some secret sauce that simply places them leagues above any other models.
 * [Awesome Huge Models](https://github.com/zhengzangw/awesome-huge-models) - The best resource on all of them, including GPTs, LLaMa, PaLM, BLOOM, etc.); I contributed some to it and it is a one-stop shop

 ## Local GPTs